 *Local churches are a terrific resource as well.
 Every summer, they provide low cost or free VBS.
 Then during the year there are AWANA, Pioneer Clubs or other groups.
 Pot Lucks, concerts, choirs, sports, etc., are great ways to connect with your local community and make new friends.

 Every year there are free National Park Days, plus a full week in the spring.
-Some credit cards provide monthly free museum days.
-Target provides free or reduced-rate community events.
+Many cities host free Museum Days.
+Here is just the link for NYC, but you can google “your local city free museum days” for info in your area.
+Additionally, some credit cards offer monthly free museum days as a perk.
+Target also provides free or reduced-rate community events.

 *Volunteer: There are many community events that need volunteers to help out.
 It’s a great way to experience the event for free, and serve your community at the same time.